 The rapid proliferation of germinal center B cells is linked to, and required for, immune response, but there has been little direct evidence to explain how this proliferation occurs at such a rapid pace.
 This knowledge would not only be helpful in understanding the immune system, but also the biology of malignant lymphomas, which are spawned from aberrantly mutated germinal center B cells.

-Using a tool developed in the lab of Ankur Singh, assistant professor in the schools of mechanical and biomedical engineering, Singh and Dr. Ari Melnick, the Gebroe Family Professor of Hematology/Oncology in the Departments of Medicine and Pharmacology at Weill Cornell Medicine, report a method for uncovering the underlying mechanism that generates B cell proliferation.
+Using a tool developed in the lab of Ankur Singh, assistant professor in the schools of mechanical and biomedical engineering, Singh and Dr. Ari Melnick, the Gebroe Family Professor of Hematology/Oncology and professor of medicine at Weill Cornell Medicine, report a method for uncovering the underlying mechanism that generates B cell proliferation.

 Singh and Melnick are co-senior authors of “EZH2 Enables Germinal Centre Formation Through Epigenetic Silencing of CDKN1A and an Rb-E2F1 Feedback Loop,” published Oct.
 12 in Nature Communications.
-Lead author is Wendy Béguelin, postdoctoral fellow in the Melnick Lab; Alberto Purwada, a recent doctoral graduate from the Singh Lab, also contributed.
+Lead author is Wendy Béguelin, an instructor of pharmacology in medicine in the Melnick Lab; Alberto Purwada, a recent doctoral graduate from the Singh Lab, also contributed.

 Last December, Singh’s lab produced a paper detailing the use of a 3-D, biomaterials-based organoid that mimicked the early stages of a germinal center, where B cell differentiation and initiation of immunological responses take place during infection.
 This latest work put that research to the test to determine the reason for the intense proliferation of B cells in the germinal center.